 The experience is designed to be both rigorous and flexible.
 The activities are asynchronous, allowing you to choose when within a given week you complete them.
 Each week will require 5-7 hours of work, with more guided work during “learning” weeks (2, 3, 4, and 8) and more job-embedded practice and application during the remaining weeks.
 Each participant will have a designated online learning facilitator to contact directly for support.

 Following successful completion of four modules, a final assignment will be required to receive the Certificate in Advanced Education Leadership.
 This final assignment provides an opportunity to reflect on the CAEL journey and to look forward, considering opportunities for further application.
-These final reflections will be 2-3 pages and are required but not graded) will be sent to qualifying participants after they have earned their fourth module certificate.
+The assignment for the final reflections (which is required but not graded) will be sent to qualifying participants after they have earned their fourth module certificate.

 Fall 2018 | September 24 - December 14, 2018